-Walls can be made from almost anything: steel and concrete, timbers, earth.
-Walls have been around for nearly as long as mankind has, and so long as you have a little know-how, muscle and time, you can erect walls that will serve as valuable defensive enhancements for your location.
+Walls can be made from almost anything: steel and concrete, timbers, and earth.
+Walls have been around for nearly as long as mankind has, and so long as you have a little know-how, muscle, and time, you can erect walls that will serve as valuable defensive enhancements for your location.

 If you really want to say “stay out” in every language, consider topping your walls with defensive enhancements.
 The most common is barbed wire, but nastier variations include the ever-awful razor wire, old-school embedded shards of broken glass, jagged metal spikes and hooks, or sharpened tines.